Reeb Graph Metrics from the Ground Up: Examples

 \paragraph{Observations} This is our first example where the Reeb graphs are \textbf{contour trees} -- the loop free variant of the Reeb graph, which prevents the existence of points in $\text{Ext}_1$.
 Furthermore, while each of the distances ended up being equal in value, there are still several intricacies that are involved in computing the Reeb graph metrics.
 We can view each of these computations as trying to define a matching between the leaves of the contour trees and computing the cost of doing so.
-For example, in the universal edit distance case, we assign the leaf $e(v_4,v_7)$ to $e(u_5,u_7)$.
+For example, in the universal distance case, we assign the leaf $e(v_4,v_7)$ to $e(u_5,u_7)$.
 However, since the $e(v_4,v_7)$ is not adjacent to $e(v_4,v_6)$ but $e(u_5,u_7)$ \emph{is} adjacent to the corresponding leaf $e(u_5,u_6)$, the adjacencies of the leaves must be changed.
-In order to do this, we perform the slide operation.
-Since this slide operation induces a relabeling \emph{less} than that of relabeling $v_8$ to $u_8$, the cost is essentially ignored.
-This is exactly the same process as in the interleaving and functional distortion distance -- the cost of the corresponding ``slide" operation is less than the cost of the other operations and is therefore not accounted for.
+In order to do this, our connecting spaces switch the connectivity of the two maxima $v_8$ and $v_7$.
+This is exactly the same process as in the interleaving and functional distortion distance; the cost of the corresponding ``switch'' operation is less than the cost of the other operations and is therefore is not accounted for.
 In the bottleneck distance case, no matter how complicated these adjacencies become, they will never be taken into account.

+We note here that the $L^{\infty}$ distance between the scalar fields is $|a_9-a_7| > |a_9-a_8|$.
+However, it is possible that we have the exact same contour trees where the $L^{\infty}$ distance is also $|a_9-a_8|$.
+Just in the same way as how the universal distance is computed, changing the total ordering in the saddles that connect to $v_7$ and $v_8$ in $(\sX,\sf)$ would mean that $v_7$ and $v_8$ would switch which saddles they are connected to.
+Suppose $\e = |a_5-a_4|+\delta$, for some $\delta > 0$.
+If $v_5$ decreases by $\e$ and $v_4$ increase by $\e$, then the scalar field itself will not have positional changes of the maxima, but the connectivity of the contour tree would change so that $v_7$ would now be connected to $v_5$.
+Then, increasing $v_7$ to be at $a_8$ and increasing $v_8$ to be at $a_9$ would construct a scalar field whose $L^{\infty}$ distance is only $|a_9-a_8|$.
+This illustrates the complexity of how various perturbations can cause complex changes in the Reeb graph, yet the Reeb graph metrics still appropriately keep the distance under the $L^{\infty}$ distance.